We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 The tusks and trunk are the elephant's survival tools.

-In addition, the teacher reports other interesting facts from the life of these animals.
+In addition, the teacher reports other Interesting Facts from the life of these animals.
 For example, that all elephants are gray.
 They are very polite - they know how to greet and hug each other.
 Elephants live for about 60 years.

-Finger gymnastics is carried out:
+Finger gymnastics is performed:

 • Here are all my fingers

-• Turn them however you want.
+• Turn them any way you want.

-• And like this and like this
+• And like this and like this,

 • (rubbing hands)

-• 1,2,3,4,5 (clap hands)
+• 1,2,3,4,5 (palm clapping)

-• They don't fit again
+• They don't like it again

 • (shaking brushes)

-• They knocked, they turned.
+• They knocked and turned.

 • We wanted to draw.